RogerCL24/ANN/README.md

 [Source](https://machinelearningmastery.com/adam-optimization-algorithm-for-deep-learning)

-Adam is the best optimization algorithm in this, with the same amount of iterations over the dataset has less training cost.
+Adam is the best optimization algorithm in this case, with the same amount of iterations over the dataset has less training cost.

 > OBSERVATION: All the optimization algorithms and activation functions are already implemented at the TensorFlow(keras) library